OptimalBits/castmill.com/src/blog/medias-and-playlists/index.md

 If, for example, your screens are in a restaurant, you will probably have one playlist running in the morning with the breakfast menu, another playlist will run around lunchtime, and additional playlists in the evening and nighttime.

 If you run a network of screens across multiple sites, you can use shared playlists to show the same content on all screens, even though they belong to different users.
 Shared playlists can also be used as a collaboration tool allowing multiple users to work together on a single playlist.
 In a typical multi-site installation, one centrally managed playlist is used in combination with  additional playlists for each site.
-Similarly, in the cast of a franchise, a franchisor may use a shared playlist to push out content to all franchisees.
+Similarly, in the case of a franchise, a franchisor may use a shared playlist to push out content to all franchisees.

 ### Prerequisites